i5ar/ifollowers/README.md

 :eyes: Keep track of your Twitter followers.

+> This script was made for fun in my spare time.

-> When you have a lage number of unfollowers there must be a reason!
-This script will help you to detect them and so far improving the quality of your tweets.
+When you have a lage number of unfollowers there must be a reason!
+This script will help you to detect them.

 ### Installation and required packages